holland01/YAQ3R/random_notes.md

 };
 ```

-and then, in the release call, just memset the entire buffer to 0; this will indirectly set needs_write to false.
-Keep in mind that this may or may not be faster than just iterating over each element and settings needs_write to false
-for each one: you won't really know until you profile and compare.
+simply send the upload on program bind, and then make sure you set needs_write to false
+for every newly uploaded element.

 This is totally a C approach.
 It's also a much simpler approach than what would be written in idiomatic C++,
 and also far more reliable (in this case).